Academy International

 THE EVENT PROGRAM

-The event program is currently being finalized and will be available in the coming weeks on the website www.galileofestival.it
+The event program is available on the website www.galileofestival.it

 THE GREAT THEMES AND PROTAGONISTS OF PAST EDITIONS